Kilonova and Optical Afterglow from Binary Neutron Star Mergers. II. Optimal Search Strategy for Serendipitous Observations and Target-of-opportunity Observations of Gravitational-wave Triggers: Detectability for Serendipitous Searches

 \subsection{Optimal Search Strategy}

-We divide the events into two groups based on the relative brightness of the detected kilonova and afterglow.
-If the peak kilonova flux is five times of the afterglow flux, i.e., $F_{\nu,{\rm KN}}(t_{\rm KN,p})>5F_{\nu,{\rm AG}}(t_{\rm KN,p})$, where $t_{\rm KN,p}$ is the peak time of the kilonova, we qualify these events into ``kilonova-dominated sample".
-For such events, kilonova emission at the peak time would be at least two magnitudes brighter than that of the associated afterglow emission, so that this requirement can guarantee a clear kilonova signal for observers.
-Other events are classified as ``afterglow-dominated sample", since the observed kilonova signals of these events may be ambiguous.
-Values of some technical parameters, including the expected limiting magnitude which is a logarithmic function of exposure time in each band, FoV, detectable sky coverage, for the survey telescopes we considered are presented in Table \ref{tab:SurveyProject}.
-We respectively show the detection rates of kilonova-dominated and afterglow-dominated sample for ZTF, Mephisto, WFST, and LSST in Figure \ref{fig:Blind_KN} and Figure \ref{fig:Blind_AG}, by considering exposure time from $30\,{\rm s}$ to $300\,{\rm s}$ and five different cadence timescales $t_{\rm cad} = 0.5\,{\rm hr},\,1\,{\rm hr},\,3\,{\rm hr},\,1\,{\rm day},\,{\rm and}\,2\,{\rm day}$.
-The results shown in Figure \ref{fig:Blind_KN} and Figure \ref{fig:Blind_AG} are only considered in $gri$ bands since these three bands are commonly used bands for these survey telescopes.
+We respectively show the detection rates of kilonova-dominated and afterglow-dominated sample for ZTF, Mephisto, WFST, and LSST in Figure \ref{fig:Blind_KN} and Figure \ref{fig:Blind_AG}, by considering exposure time from $30\,{\rm s}$ to $300\,{\rm s}$ and five different cadence timescales $t_{\rm cad} = 0.5\,{\rm hr},\,1\,{\rm hr},\,3\,{\rm hr},\,1\,{\rm day},\,{\rm and}\ 2\,{\rm day}$.
+The results shown in Figure \ref{fig:Blind_KN} and Figure \ref{fig:Blind_AG} are only considered in $gri$ bands since these three bands are commonly used for these survey telescopes.
 Because SiTian is an integrated network of dozens of survey and follow-up telescopes, its survey strategy should have a large difference with that of other survey projects.
 We will give an separate calculation of EM detection rates for SiTian in Section \ref{sec:sitian}.